 Nothing fits a buttery vanilla cake with strawberries like a fluffy whipped cream frosting!
 The only issue is that whipped cream isn't as sturdy as other types of cake frosting, so for this layered cake, standard whipped cream wouldn't cut it.

-So to add a bit of structure, to our whipped cream frosting, we’re adding in a bit of instant pudding mix!
-It’s a super-easy way to help our whipped cream stand up to the layers in this vanilla cake with strawberries and stay fluffy for days.
-It’s definitely a game-changer for whipped cream frosting!
+So to add a bit of structure, to our whipped cream frosting, we're adding in a bit of instant pudding mix to stabilize it!
+It's a super-easy way to help our whipped cream stand up to the layers in this vanilla cake with strawberries and stay fluffy for days.
+It's definitely a game-changer for whipped cream frosting!
 I used this Godiva white chocolate pudding, but you can use a vanilla pudding mix that you like as well.